 The role of the cooperating teacher is one of the most important components of the program.
-In his/her influential role, the cooperating teacher is to:
+In this influential role, the cooperating teacher is to:

 - 1. Become thoroughly acquainted with the Martin Luther College student teaching program. - 2.
 Orient the teacher candidate to the school. - 3.
 Orient the teacher candidate to the classroom and to the routine of the classroom. - 4.
 Acquaint themselves with the background of the teacher candidate through material sent by the college. - 5.
 Prepare the students for the arrival and duties of the teacher candidate. - 6.
-Provide the teacher candidate an opportunity to observe techniques of working with a group and to participate in class and co-curricular activities before being given full responsibility for the classroom. - 7.
-Acquaint the teacher candidate with writing, filing, and using student records.
+Provide the teacher candidate an opportunity to observe techniques of working with a group and to participate in class and cocurricular activities before being given full responsibility for the classroom. - 7.
+Acquaint the teacher candidate with writing, filing, and using student records. - 8.
+Acquaint the teacher candidate with available instructional materials, supplies, and equipment. - 9.
+Guide and assist the teacher candidate in establishing objectives, organizing long-range lesson outlines, and creating daily lesson plans. - 10.
+Encourage resourcefulness and self-evaluation on the part of the teacher candidate.

-- 8. Acquaint the teacher candidate with available instructional materials, supplies, and equipment. - 9.
-Guide and assist the teacher candidate in establishing objectives, organizing long-range lesson outlines, and daily lesson plans. - 10.
-Encourage resourcefulness and self-evaluation on the part of the teacher candidate. - 11.
-Observe the student's teaching and provide meaningful and specific feedback that will foster improvement and provide encouragement to the teacher candidate. - 12.
+- 11. Observe the teacher candidate's teaching and provide meaningful and specific feedback that will foster improvement and provide encouragement. - 12.
 Read as many of the weekly reflections as possible and "sign off" completion of the entries at the end of the term. - 13.
-Evaluate the student's teaching through analysis of the teacher candidate's self-evaluation, conferences with the student, and report forms. - 14.
-Provide for professional growth of the teacher candidate and supply or suggest educational literature for the student's enrichment. - 15.
+Evaluate the teacher candidate's teaching through analysis of the candidate's self-evaluation, individual conferences, and report forms. - 14.
+Provide for professional growth of the teacher candidate and supply or suggest educational literature for their enrichment. - 15.
 Adhere to Standard 8710.2100 Code of Ethics for Minnesota Teachers (Appendix). - 16.
 Cooperate with all other personnel in carrying out the student teaching program in all its details.
 Consult with the college supervisor during individual or triad meetings, and regarding any problems that arise in working with the teacher candidate. - 17.
-Submit an evaluation of the student's performance to the Director of Field Experiences following the close of the term.
+Submit an evaluation of the student's performance to the director of field experiences following the close of the term.
 An example of the SEP Form can be found in the Appendix. - 18.
 Encourage the teacher candidate to participate in activities of the school. - 19.
 Acquaint the teacher candidate to the individual differences/exceptionalities of the students. - 20.
 Arrange for the teacher candidate to visit in the other classrooms of the school, as appropriate. - 21.
 Acquaint themselves with the edTPA process and support the teacher candidate's edTPA work.